-Mars rover Curiosity takes new selfie
+Famous Mars rover marks its big day

 Five years ago and 154 million miles away, NASA's Curiosity Mars rover successfully landed on the planet.
 Take a look back at what the rover has been up to these past five years, including this selfie it took on January 19, 2016.

 The bright blue speck in the middle of this image is NASA's Curiosity Mars rover.
-The image was taken from another NASA spacecraft, Mars Reconnaissance Orbiter, which is in orbit above the plant, on June 6, 2017.
+The image was taken from another NASA spacecraft, Mars Reconnaissance Orbiter, which is in orbit above the planet, on June 6, 2017.

 The Mars rover Curiosity does a test drill on a rock dubbed "Bonanza King" to determine whether it would be a good place to dig deeper and take a sample.
 But after the rock shifted, the test was stopped.